yhegazy/alwaan/README.md

 # Alwaan (Colors)
 #The purpose of this project is to change the background & text color of not only the current page, but for all pages under the same domain name.
+It uses localStorage to retain the color values.